wyn-weorod, n.n: chorus (lit. joy-troop, joy-band). (WUN-WEH-or-odd / ˈwɝn-ˌwɛɔ-ɹɔd)

 cyne-mann, m.n: a royal person, king.
 (KUH-neh-MAHN / ˈkɝ-nɛ-ˌman)

 For Wordhord Wednesday find out last year’s favourite words on Patreon.

 wancol, adj: unstable, uncertain, fickle, fluctuating.
 (WAHN-koll / ˈwan-kɔl)

 bȳcnian, wk.v: to beckon, show, signify.
 (BUCK-ni-yahn / ˈbɝːk-nɪ-an)

 hopian, wk.v: to hope (for), look forward, look with expectation toward; aspire to (something anticipated); to trust, have confidence, place one’s faith (in something).
 (HOP-i-yahn / ˈhɔ-pɪ-an)

 hēafod-swīma, m.n: dizziness, intoxication (lit. ‘head-swimming’).
 (HAY-ah-vod-SWEE-ma / ˈheːa-vɔd-ˌswiː-ma)

 hǣð-stapa, m.n: a heath-stepper, an animal which wanders over heaths or uncultivated country.
 (HATH-STAH-pa / ˈhæːθ-ˌsta-pa)

-This week’s Wordhord Wednesday post is on the number 7.
+This week’s Wordhord Wednesday post is on the heath-stepper.
 Read it on Patreon.